Grilling Is For Girls

 A Couple Reasons Why This Meal Will Make You Feel Amazing:

-1. Fish is arguably the best thing you can put in your body (sorry to those who are allergic).
+1. Fish is a very smart thing to put in your body (sorry to those who are allergic).
 From fish we get the best source of the essential fatty acid, omega-3 - especially from oily fish.
 We also get vitamin D and A, zinc, calcium, and iodine.
 Parts of the world where fish intake is the highest have some of the lowest rates of chronic disease and the longest life expectancy - sorry U.S., you don't even come close.
 Not all fish are "created" equal though - so best to make sure you know where it's coming from.

 2. Carrots!
 A modest veggie that we hardly even notice most of the time.
 But these baby thumbelina carrots were so sweet and delicious.
 My advice - if you're putting them in soup or a stew, go ahead and buy the big ones in bulk.
 But if they are going to be served solo - buy some cute little baby ones from the farmer's market.
 You'll thank me.